V-i-x-x/Resources/OSEE.md

 Well that's a tough question to actually reply to, because it depends on the individual experience.

-for me, I already had some experience in usermode and kernelmode exploits (not much in kernel but had an idea)
+for me, I already had some experience in usermode and kernelmode exploits (not much in kernel but had an idea by trying some old ones locally every now and then)

 In the classroom they only teach you 1 or 2 vulnerabilities and how to trigger them, but that doesn't mean the exam will be one of these vulnerabilities taugh in the classroom.